 Oil based Wood floor Stain - The basic application method of this wood floor finish product is to apply and then clean off.
 Wood stains can be applied in many, many different ways.
 There are also, many ways to clean them off.

 Before you apply your wood stain color, water-pop your wood grain first.
 This will prevent blotching, any unevenness and provide a richer color.
 Eliminating the need for a second coat application.
+Which can create issues with drying and topcoat adhesion.
 Simply apply water and let dry before applying wood stain.
 Methods for water-popping: using a damp rag, roller or hvlp style sprayer (mist) .
 Damp the surface evenly and avoid missed spots.
 Any missed spots will result in uneven stain penetration.

 Pro tip: an hvlp sprayer is handy for water-popping.
 Biggest benefit is speed and dry time.
 You can mist water onto a 200 sq. ft. room under 5 minutes.
 You're also, able to apply less water, which mean less grain raise and faster drying time.
 If, production time is important to you, invest in a turbine style hvlp sprayer for water popping.
 The money you spend on an hvlp unit, will pay itself back in no time.

-You can apply wood stains, by using the following methods.
+You can apply hardwood floor stains, by using the following methods.